Going back almost 100 years

 The movement continues to grow

-In 2013, The Hamptons became the 157th community league in Edmonton, and with support from the EFCL, hopefully Trumpeter will soon be joining the community league family.
-Community leagues are incredible - they define what grass-roots government truly is and how this type of ground-level leadership can positively affect the growth of a neighbourhood, the growth of a city.
+In 2019, Edmonton Rosenthal, Chappelle and Big Lake became the 158th,159th and 160th Community Leagues in Edmonton, respectively.
+Community leagues are incredible; they define what grass-roots government truly is and how this type of ground-level leadership can positively affect the growth of a neighbourhood and the growth of a city.

 Our city's community leagues continue to live up to the mandate that was set down by the original nine of building better, stronger communities through inclusion, social action, by-partisanship, recreational and cultural development, and by providing the united voice of their community in the development of their neighbourhoods.

-From the beginning, the very nature of community leagues have provided, and continue to provide, a wonderful training ground for future leaders in a wide variety of industries, including government.
-Several of our current 2016 councillors, including Mayor Don Iveson, all got their start as community league board volunteers.
+From the beginning, the very nature of community leagues has provided, and continue to provide, a wonderful training ground for future leaders in a wide variety of industries, including government.
+Several of our current city councillors, including Mayor Don Iveson, all got their start as community league board volunteers.

 - Resources: Edmonton Archives, EFCL Archives, Edmonton's Urban Villages (Ron Kuban), Volunteers (Vaughn Bowler, Michael Wanchuk)